 Arriving in Beautiful Tallinn, Estonia

-Our next stop was to a local assorted goods store that sold Estonia’s famous pepper schnapps.
-The shopkeeper made us stand on one foot, hold the glass a certain way, and then take a huge shot of what tasted like disgusting liquid fire.
-It was just as bad as it sounds.
+After the almonds came a local assorted goods store that sold Estonia’s famous pepper schnapps drink.
+The shopkeeper called for us to stand on one foot, hold the glass full of pepper schnapps a certain way, then drink the shot of what tasted like disgusting liquid fire.
+Uugghh.
+It was just as bad as it sounded.
 Though we appreciated the gesture, we did not make any purchases at this store.

 My Tallinn, Estonia Photo Gallery:

 **This article was originally submitted Oct.
 23, 2014.
 It was repurposed and re-released May 2017.

 See how we spent our days in the other Baltic Capitals: